 Return on Equity (ROE)

-Refers to the ratio of profit before tax to total equity.
-It measures companies’ profitability, i.e. the rate of return that companies have earned on the capital provided by the shareholders after accounting for payments to all other providers
+This refers to the ratio of profit before tax to total equity.
+It measures the company's profitability, i.e. the rate of return that the company has earned on the capital provided by the shareholders after accounting for payments to all other providers of capital.

-Refers to items controlled by the enterprise as a result of past events and from which future economic benefits are expected to flow to the entity.
-Examples include property, plant and equipment, investment in subsidiaries/associates and cash & cash
+This refers to items controlled by the company as a result of past events and from which future economic benefits are expected to flow to the company.
+Examples include property, plant and equipment, investment in subsidiaries/associates and cash & cash equivalent.

 Liabilities are present obligations of the enterprise arising from past events, the settlement of which is expected to result in an outflow from the enterprise of resouresources embodying economic benefits.
 Examples include loans, trade payables and deposits (applicable for financial institutions only).

-Refers to the shareholders’ interest in the enterprise after deducting all its liabilities from its assets.
+This refers to the shareholders’ interest in the company after deducting all its liabilities from its assets.
 Total equity comprises mainly share capital, retained earnings and other reserves.
-For Singapore branches of foreign-incorporated enterprises, head office accounts (i.e. the net amount owed by Singapore branches to the foreign head offices) are used as proxies for their equity.
+For Singapore branches of foreign-incorporated companies, the net amount owed by Singapore branches to the foreign head offices) are used as proxies for their equity.